sst/guide/_chapters/add-a-list-all-the-notes-api.md

     // 'KeyConditionExpression' defines the condition for the query
     // - 'userId = :userId': only return items with matching 'userId'
     //   partition key
+    KeyConditionExpression: "userId = :userId",
     // 'ExpressionAttributeValues' defines the value in the condition
-    // - ':userId': defines 'userId' to be Identity Pool identity id
+    // - ':userId': defines 'userId' to be the id of the author
-    //   of the authenticated user
-    KeyConditionExpression: "userId = :userId",
     ExpressionAttributeValues: {
-      ":userId": event.requestContext.identity.cognitoIdentityId
+      ":userId": "123",
-    }
+    },
   };

   const result = await dynamoDb.query(params);